houshmandX/fishapp/README.md

 ## Summary:

-with FishHub you can control any fish tank to feed, turn on/off the light, and get current temperature.
+With FishHub you can control any fish tank to feed, turn on/off the light, and get current temperature.
 As open project, I came up with idea to design and create a product to easily manage and control a fish tank.